WrongWayboyyyy/BisonFlexCalculator/README.md

 * Folder `src` contains parser source code + `Makefile` to build it.

 * Submodule folder `tex` contains *LaTeX* source files + built PDF-file.
-If you would like to get access to those files — contact the author.
+If you would like to get access to those files — please, contact the author.

 * Folder `tex-public` contains built PDF-file.